 These plants are very popular not only because of their beautiful blooms but they are also one of those easy to care low light houseplants.
 They can do well in regular grow light, too.

 These plants have low tolerance for drought as their leaves can store some water.
 Watering the plant can be weekly or whenever the exposed roots become silvery white.
 Only water the roots and keep the flowers and leaves dry to prevent rotting.
-Use a weak water soluble fertilizer solution every 1-2 weeks but not during the flowering phase.
+Use a weak water-soluble fertilizer solution every 1-2 weeks but not during the flowering phase.

 Propagating is easy by transplanting its naturally occurring offset or plantlets that grow on nodes along its spike.
 These plantlets are called Keikies.
 Keiki is a Hawaiian word for baby.
-A keiki rooting hormone specially formulated to encourage the growth of orchid offshoots is needed.
+A keiki rooting hormone especially formulated to encourage the growth of orchid offshoots is needed.